sharletk/sharletpconsole.js/README.md

 ```

 ### Installation
+**Please Note:** The package internally sets itself as the global console whenever imported/required, please be adviced.

 Depending on whether you are using **javascript** or **typescript** below are the solutions:
 * ### Javascript
 ```javascript